What types of manuscripts do you want?

 - A detailed report and notes covering the points mentioned on my Editing Services page

-- Up to three (3) additional passes (read-throughs) after you incorporate the edits into your manuscript.
+- Up to two (2) additional passes (read-throughs) after you incorporate the edits into your manuscript.
 This does not apply if the manuscript requires major rewrites.*

-*In my experience it takes 3-4 passes (on average) to get the manuscript ready for proofreading.
-Sometimes more, sometimes less.
+*In my experience it takes 2-4 passes (on average) to get the manuscript ready for proofreading.
+Sometimes more, sometimes less depending on the writing skill of the author.

 What are your rates?

 Rates depend on the service chosen and are calculated based on word count, not page count.
 Manuscripts 100,000 words or longer take longer to edit and will be charged a premium starting at 25% and increasing every 5,000 words.

 Please contact me for a quote customized to your needs.

 Aren’t your rates a bit steep?

-If you think my rates are too steep, then please do shop around, but take a look at my Testimonials page.
+If you think my rates are too steep, then please do shop around, but first take a look at my Testimonials page.
 My rates reflect my education and experience.
 Paying too little for professional editing can be just as bad as paying too much if the final result is inadequate.

 People who select my service are looking for more than a casual read and a simple “I like it” response.
 You can get praise for free.
 People who choose me want honest critique from someone who can help polish their manuscript, give them detailed analysis, and professional advice.

 Do you provide a sample edit?

 I can provide a sample edit of up to five consecutive pages or 3,000 words, whichever is less.

 The pages can come from anywhere in the manuscript and should be an honest reflection of the condition of the rest of the manuscript.
 There is no point sending in a sample that is error free.